bmonews2018/info/en-US/info/seafarer.md

 ### 3.3.
 Can I share a post with my friend?

-Yes you may share a post to his friend by tapping on the share button of the post he/she wishes to share.
+Yes, you may share a post to his friend by tapping on the share button of the post he/she wishes to share.

 ### 3.4.
 Will others be able to see my posts in the recommended tab?
 If so, is there a way to not allow my posts to be viewed in the recommended tab?

-Yes others will be able to see your posts in their recommended tab.
+Yes, others will be able to see your posts in their recommended tab.
 Privacy settings may be implemented in the following updates.

 ### 3.5.
 Can I manage the comments/articles I posted before?